MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetstaticstopremove.md

 For more information about how to prevent the operating system from stopping a device, see <a href="https://msdn.microsoft.com/4c8f37b3-7961-4c78-a88b-3eec58155e66">Handling Requests to Stop a Device</a>.

-The following code example informs the framework that the specified device cannot be stopped and removed.</p>